What other mental health disorders can affect you after childbirth

 Post-traumatic stress disorder (PTSD)

-If you have a difficult labour with a long and painful delivery, an unplanned caesarean section or emergency treatment, you may experience a form of post-traumatic stress rather than postnatal depression.
-The impacts of these are often underestimated, as people may feel that the baby is adequate compensation for the trauma, and that, as a new mother, you will soon forget the ordeal in the joy of motherhood.
+If you have a difficult labour with a long and painful delivery, an unplanned caesarean section or emergency treatment, you may experience a form of posttraumatic stress rather than postnatal depression.
+The impacts of this are often underestimated, as people may feel that the baby is adequate compensation for the trauma, and that, as a new mother, you will soon forget the ordeal in the joy of motherhood.

 However, a traumatic childbirth may impair your relationships with both your baby, and your partner.
-You may feel acute disappointment that childbirth was not the wonderful experience you were hoping for, and feel angry with the medical staff if you felt that the delivery wasn’t handled well.
+You may feel acute disappointment that childbirth was not the wonderful experience you were hoping for, and feel angry with the medical staff if you felt that the delivery was not handled well.
 Many mothers even avoid further pregnancy after a negative birth experience like this.

 If you have experienced a traumatic delivery, you can ask for help via your doctor to deal with the trauma.
 This can make it easier to put the experience behind you and minimise the risk of developing long- term depression.